ArchiWise/ArchiWise.github.io/_posts/session/2012-12-13-what-works-in-architecture.md

 layout: page
 title: What works in IT architecture ... and what doesn't?
 categories: session
+excerpt: A discussion organised by BelgAF on the BAEA on what works and doesn't work in IT architecture.
+type: post
 ---

 What works in it architecture ... and what doesn't?, workshop organized with the BelgAF collegues and Kurt Cuijpers at BAEA (more information), 13/12/2012
 Abstract